TyreekHaynes/CloudSecuritySec/README.md

 In short:

 **Why it's Important for Cloud Security:**
-This project taught you to build a secure, scalable web application by applying layered security controls.
-You learned about:
+This project taught me to build a secure, scalable web application by applying layered security controls.
+I learned about:

 Least Privilege: Giving components (like Lambda functions) only the permissions they need using IAM.